Q: How much water is wasted from leaky taps? Should I repair or replace leaky taps?

 Each day I see water being wasted as though it’s the cheapest most plentiful resource available, yet this couldn’t be further from the truth.
 99% of the world’s water is salty or located in ice caps and glaciers.
 This means 1% is available for human consumption.

 A leaking tap that drips twice every minute will waste 260 litres of water per year.
 If this was bottled water the cost would be around $900 worth of beautiful clean drinking water, and it wasn’t long ago that we would have thought it mad that someone would sell our drinking water back to us at an inflated rate.

 If every second household in Australia had a leaking tap then as a nation, we are wasting 1.1 billion litres of water every year just on leaking taps.
 This wasted water does not include our complete abstract use of clean drinking water in other parts of our lives, like showering and flushing the toilet.

 If your house has a leaking tap or toilet how much is it really worth to us as a nation, or even a species in time to come?

 I always recommend that when a customer has a leaking tap that they don’t just simply replace the washers, but they service the entire tap.
-From over 20 years of experience I know that when one part has worn, that the others aren’t far behind.
-When you have a skilled tradesperson on site make the most of their time, rather than have to call them back again in a few months.
+From over 20 years of experience, I know that when one part has worn, the others aren’t far behind.
+When you have a skilled tradesperson on-site make the most of their time, rather than have to call them back again in a few months.